tykoii/blog/_posts/2020-05-03-An-Arweave-faucet tutorial.markdown

 # Get some free AR: An Arweave faucet tutorial

+# You no longer need the AR faucet, head to the [KOII Faucet tutorial](https://blog.koii.network/How-To-Get-Free-Koi-A-Faucet-Wallet-Tutorial/) to get KOII Now!

 Since Koii works as a layer on top of Arweave, you need a small amount of AR to register your content on the Koii Network.
 Luckily, you can get a free AR wallet (perfect for storing KOII too) and some AR for free from the [Arweave faucet](https://faucet.arweave.net/).

 _It only takes a few steps but if you’re new to blockchain, it can be confusing_.